magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_it-can-be-done.md

 pleasure.
 Feeling is merely feeling.
 Memory is merely memory.
 Thinking is merely thinking.
 They are all things that are ‘merely’ such.
 Happiness is merely happiness; suffering is merely suffering.
 Good is merely good, evil is merely evil.
+Everything exists merely thus.

 There is no real happiness or real suffering.
 There are just the merely existing conditions: merely happy, merely suffering, merely hot, merely